OpenFn/docs/docs/about-lightning.md

 ## Lightning FAQ

 #### I can see that Lightning was built recently, is it new?
-And if so, how can I trust it ?
+And if so, how can I trust it?

 The Lightning repository may be new, but the technology isn’t.
 We’ve built out Lightning by porting the tried and tested code from our proprietary platform.
 In